 You will learn what to eat and you will do your best to stay on track!
 I don’t really know all the psychological reasons behind this, but it works!

 This has helped me massively on multiple occasions already.
-I started at 210 pounds and lost weight extremely fast during the first couple of months.
+I started at 210 pounds (95.5kg) and lost weight extremely fast during the first couple of months.

 I was proud of myself and I loved looking at the paper I kept writing my weight on (because, yes, I’m that old school and keep track of my weight on a piece of paper).
 I eventually got to my ideal weight, which is 165 pounds.
 Then I left on vacation.

 Except it did!
 I was shocked to see, when I got home after 10 blissful days, that I had gained 11 pounds during the vacation.
-I was still looking good and still my overall weight was not bad at all… but putting on 11 pounds in 10 days was no joke either!
+I was still looking good and still, my overall weight was not bad at all… but putting on 11 pounds in 10 days was no joke either!

 And this was the problem: I had no idea I had gained so much weight!
-If there wasn’t the scale to tell me, I would’ve been happy with the outcome and maybe during the next vacation I would’ve eaten the same and added 10 pounds more.
+If there wasn’t the scale to tell me, I would’ve been happy with the outcome, and maybe during the next vacation, I would’ve eaten the same and added 10 pounds more.

 And so I started to lose weight again – much slower than I did before, but I eventually got back to my ideal weight.
-Because the scale and the numbers keep you on track.
-They somehow keep you motivated!

 I couldn’t have done it without this simple trick and I am happy to be able to share it with you.
 So put it to good use and reverse that fatty liver faster, staying motivated to lose weight and then keeping that weight!
+You’ve got this – keep pushing toward a healthier, happier you!